Jadens-arc/jadens-arc.github.io/content/posts/what-do-i-eat.md

 The question that everyone around me seems to constantly ask.
 I'll admit, I don't eat much, I never have.
 Since birth, I've technically been a [pollotarian](https://en.wikipedia.org/wiki/Pollotarianism) but I say technically because it's not something I do intentionally.

-> I feel like everyone of my blog posts can be destroyed with the question "who cares", this one is the epitome of that.
+> I feel like every one of my blog posts can be destroyed with the question "who cares", this one is the epitome of that.

 ## The Situation